-Whether you are a challenge supervisor or a challenge team member, you must get yourself up to speed with community diagrams — additionally called the challenge agenda community diagram.
-A challenge community diagram is a vital device as it allows groups to visualize the sports that want to be finished over the period of a challenge.
+Network Diagram – Whether you are a Project Manager or a Project team member, you must get yourself up to speed with Network diagrams — additionally called the project schedule network diagram.
+A Project network diagram is a vital device as it allows groups to visualize the sports that want to be finished over the period of a challenge.
 It additionally offers vital context like undertaking period, series, and dependency.

-A challenge community is a graph that suggests the sports, period, and interdependencies of obligations inside your challenge.
+A project network is a graph that suggests the sports, period, and interdependencies of obligations inside your project.

-What is a challenge agenda community diagram in project management?
+What is a project schedule community diagram in project management?

-A challenge agenda community diagram visualizes the sequential and logical courting among obligations in a challenge set.
+A project schedule community diagram visualizes the sequential and logical courting among obligations in a project set.
 This visualization is predicated on the clean expression of the chronology of obligations and events.

-Most often, a challenge community diagram is depicted as a chart with a sequence of containers and arrows.
-This community diagram device is used to map out the agenda and work series for the challenge, in addition to music its development through every stage — as much as and together with completion.
+Most often, a Project Network diagram is depicted as a chart with a sequence of containers and arrows.
+This network diagram device is used to map out the agenda and work series for the project, in addition to music its development through every stage — as much as and together with completion.
 Because it encompasses the massive obligations that want to arise over the challenge’s period, a community diagram is likewise beneficial in illustrating the scope of the challenge.

-A community diagram lets in a challenge supervisor to music every detail of a challenge and speedy percentage its reputation with others.
+A network diagram lets in a challenge supervisor to music every detail of a challenge and speedy percentage its reputation with others.
 Its different blessings encompass:

 - Visual illustration of development for stakeholders